Eric Bana: 2011–present: Career progression

 The following year, Bana starred as Ralph Sarchie, a police sergeant who investigates paranormal cases, in the supernatural horror Deliver Us from Evil.
 The film was released on 2 July 2014 and grossed US$87.9 million worldwide.
 Several critics disliked the film, including Donald Clarke of The Irish Times who thought Bana was miscast.
 In 2016, he played Frank Bonneville, a struggling radio journalist in Ricky Gervais's Special Correspondents.
 It premiered at the Tribeca Film Festival, and Netflix bought the rights to stream the film on its platform.
 Although reviews were largely negative, one reviewer thought Bana "upstaged" Gervais and gave a watchable performance.
 Bana also had a role in Disney's The Finest Hours (2016), playing Coast Guard warrant officer David Cluff.
 In that same year, Bana played doctor Stephen Grene in The Secret Scripture, based on the novel of the same title by Sebastian Barry.
 Although the film was poorly received, Sandra Hall from The Sydney Morning Herald thought Bana's character showed "quiet intensity".

 In 2017, Bana took the role of Uther Pendragon, king of Britain and father of future King Arthur, in Guy Ritchie's King Arthur: Legend of the Sword (2017).
 In the same year, Bana starred in a British drama, The Forgiven, playing the murderer Piet Blomfield.
-The Forgiven gained a mixed reception; the Village Voice critic praised the acting but opined that the film was unfocused.
+The Forgiven gained a mixed reception; The Village Voice critic praised the acting but opined that the film was unfocused.
 In 2018, Bana played John in the Bravo miniseries Dirty John, based on the true crime podcast of the same name by Christopher Goffard.
 Creator Alexandra Cunningham said that Bana was her first choice for the lead role; Bana is very selective about picking the "right" characters.
-He said, "It doesn’t matter what.
-Every film I’ve done, that’s always been the guiding decision-making thing, for sure."
+He said, "It doesn't matter what.
+Every film I've done, that's always been the guiding decision-making thing, for sure."
 David Sexton of the Evening Standard thought he was perfect: "Bana is terrific as Dirty John, so sexy and appealing yet creepy too."
 In 2021, Bana starred in a mystery drama, The Dry, based on the book of the same name by Jane Harper.
 In that same year, Bana provided the voice of zookeeper Chaz in the animation Back to the Outback.
 In 2022, he voiced Monterey Jack in the animation Chip 'n Dale: Rescue Rangers, and appeared in the drama Blueback; it premiered at the Toronto International Film Festival.
+In 2025, Bana starred in Netflix's Untamed, a mystery miniseries set in Yosemite National Park with co-stars including Lily Santiago, Rosemarie DeWitt and Sam Neill.